If you have any feedback on how we can make our new website better please do contact us and we would like to hear from you.

 25. What is your fee policy?

 A: We do have a strict payment policy.
 Payment is required upon completion of your return, and we are unable to lodge any returns until our account has been settled in full.
-Any fees deducted from your refund will be considered full payment of that account.

 26. When are you opened?

-A: From 1st July to 30th September Small Business and Taxation Services extends its opening hours during the peak tax period for your convenience.
+A: From 1st July to 30th September Small Business and Taxation Specialists extends its opening hours during the peak tax period for your convenience.
 Please call us to check on our extended hours.
 No appointment is necessary to drop off information into the office.